 When to Consult a Doctor

-- Pain persists for more than two days
+- Pain lasts more than 2 days

-- You have fever
+- You have fever or unusual symptoms

 It‘s always better to be safe and consult a GP.